|54 KB||54 KB|

 What if I lose?

 If you have a hearing and the Court orders the eviction, you will have at least seven days to move.
 In some cases, you may have good reasons to appeal the decision to Superior Court.
-(For more details on "writ of possession" and appeal, re-read these sections in The Rights of Tenants handbook.)
+(For more details on "writ of possession" and appeal, read these section of Rights of Maine Renters: Eviction.)
 Appealing the decision without an attorney can be difficult.